Today, colored pencils come in different forms and packaging, options are countless!

-We found that this colored pencil gets our artwork done at a much faster pace than other options with a flimsy or thinner built.
+We found that this colored pencil gets our artwork done at a much faster pace than other options with a flimsy or thinner build.
 Not to mention that with a thick lead, the pencil still produces fine edges with a smooth touch to it.

 There is no need to order one specific color separately because, with 150 different colors, it has made finding a desired shade very easy.
 Not just that but the core lead is both soft and smooth, so we can simply blend two or more colors together to achieve a completely unique shade.

 Holbein is a well-known, professional-grade brand which is why their colored pencil sets are high-end as well as expensive.
 The same applies to this particular set of colored pencils whose core is made of high-quality ingredients that one does not easily find in most regular colored pencils.
 Therefore, the price is one drawback for artists with a restricted budget.